Amir Opens Doha Forum 2023

-(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani patronized the opening of Doha Forum 2023 under the slogan "Building Shared Futures" at the Sheraton Doha Hotel on Sunday morning.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani patronized the opening of Doha Forum 2023 under the slogan "Building Shared Futures" at the Sheraton Doha Hotel on Sunday morning.

 During the event, HH the Amir awarded the Doha Forum Award to Commissioner-General of the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) Philippe Lazzarini.